-- 1 cup Dried Coconut Flakes
+- 1 cup Dried Coconut Flakes dry roasted

-- 2 tablespoon Ginger powder or saunth
+- 2 tablespoons Ginger powder or saunth

 - 1 cup Sliced Cashews

-- 1/2 cup Phool Makhane (puffed lotus seed or foxnut)
+- 1 cup Phool Makhane (puffed lotus seed or foxnut)

-- 3 tablespoon Chopped Walnuts
+- 3 tablespoons Chopped Walnuts

-- 3-4 tablespoon Golden raisins
+- 3-4 tablespoons Golden raisins

-- Likewise dry roast all the nuts.
+- Add 1 tablespoon ghee and roast all the nuts.

 - Dry roast char magaz seeds ( mixed melon seeds) for a minute, remove from ghee and set it aside.
+Dry-wipe the pan.

 - Add the remaining ghee to the hot pan.